Its-Masoom/5Stage_Pipeline_RV32I_Compliance_Verification/README.md

 ## Result

 Using riscof framework generates a report that shows how many tests are passed and how many failed.
 You can find the report in riscof_work/report.html.
-As the report is in HTML language so you need to render it for better view if you want to see the result.
-You can click the [link](https://htmlpreview.github.io/?https://github.com/Its-Masoom/5_Stage_Pipeline_RV32I_Compliance_Verification/blob/main/riscof_work/report.html) to see the rendered report.
+As the report is in HTML language so you need to render it for better view if you want to see the result or you can click the [link](https://htmlpreview.github.io/?https://github.com/Its-Masoom/5_Stage_Pipeline_RV32I_Compliance_Verification/blob/main/riscof_work/report.html) to see the rendered report.